 Patrick Hook takes you through what to do when taking a friend or guest out foxing for the night

-To those of us who do it regularly, a night out foxing is no big deal.
+To those of us who do it regularly, night-time foxing is no big deal.
 For many others who have never, or rarely, been before, it can be a really memorable occasion.
-As a result, one of the things that Paul, my regular shooting partner, and I like to do is to take guests out so they can experience it for themselves.
+As a result, one of the things that Paul, my regular shooting partner, and I like to do is to take guests out night-time foxing so they can experience it for themselves.

 There are many reasons why people like to join us: sometimes it is because a farmer wants to show us the boundaries on some new land he has bought, or it might be because he wants to see what is wandering about on his fields after dark.
 Other times it is because a mate wants to shoot somewhere different.
 Mostly though, it is because someone who has never been out foxing before wants to see what it is all about.

 The key thing is to make sure that whoever they are, they are able to see and understand what is going on.
 Simply leaving them to stare into the dark while you shoot is not on — it is as exciting as watching paint dry.
 For this reason, both Paul and I have spare night-vision spotters, so that anyone who comes along is able to really enjoy the occasion.

 A decent rifle, a high-quality telescopic sight and a generous portion of luck are the essential items in the amateur’s…